 This is the most important part of being a good brand – having good bikes.
 The bikes don’t always have to top the list, but they have to be capable of performing better than most of the competition; they have to be bikes that anyone would consider as top contenders.

-What are the best bikes exactly?
+What are the b exactly?
 These are the bikes that offer the best performance, the most convenient features, and the most reasonable prices.
-Bonus points for brands that have award-winning models or long-running product lines.
+Bonus points for brands that have award-winning models or long-running product lines. est bikes

 Age of the Brand

 Some brands only last for a year or two, but we believe a brand should show some long-term consistency.
 A brand with only a single good bike and several bad ones isn’t a good brand; it’s just a brand that happened to get it right that one time.